-Nissarana Galleries is a Noosa Fine Art Gallery on Hastings Street, Queensland Australia.
+Nissarana Galleries is located in Noosa, QLD and Mornington, Vic.
 Nissarana showcases the master photography of Visuddhacara Philip Ayres and his vibrant Australian landscapes captured on film.
 The work on offer is by established and upcoming Australian, Indigenous Australian and International artists.

 In the selection of artists represented by the gallery, a theme of strong spirituality in their works has been pursued.
 Nissarana Galleries surpasses the normal artistic creation found in many galleries and begins to touch on deeper meanings of human existence and the universal truths.
 Culture and spirituality are explored in the artist's expressions and stories in their many individual ways whether it is knowledge coming from their ancestors or inspiration coming from the own heart of creativity.
 These works invite the viewer to ponder and come closer to their own inner freedom and ultimate happiness.
 The gallery name 'Nissarana' was chosen because it means freedom, or having no bonds.

 'Visuddharaca' Philip Ayres